bowdoincollege/voyant-docker/README.md

 Voyant Tools puts all the uploaded corpora and derivative data into Java (Jetty) temporary directories.
 This seems a little odd to me when thinking about persisting corpus data across launches.
 To resolve that, there's a little bit of a dance in the `Dockerfile` to symbolic link the actual data directories needed from the `/data` directory. `/data` is intended to be mounted as a VOLUME in Docker terms and contain your persistent data files (corpora and resources).

-## Servlet Container
+## Alternate Servlet Container (Jetty)

 The preferred method of running a Voyant Tools server appears to be with the VoyantServer built-in Jetty servlet engine from the Eclipse foundation.
-The [VoyantServer](https://github.com/sgsinclair/VoyantServer) project implements this and this project encapsulates that process into a docker container.
+The [VoyantServer](https://github.com/sgsinclair/VoyantServer) project implements this method, but it is not used as the default for this project.
+Look in the `voyant-jetty` subdirectory for an example of that implementation.

-Voyant Tools can be run as a web application within the Tomcat container, the `voyant-tomcat` subdirectory contains this alternate container implementation.
+Why Tomcat?
+The 'hosted version' of [Voyant Tools](http://voyant-tools.org) uses Tomcat and nginx as noted in [this GitHub issue](https://github.com/sgsinclair/VoyantServer/issues/24) about path traversal problems with Jetty.
+This [issue](https://github.com/sgsinclair/VoyantServer/issues/17) shows their ngnix configuration for SSL.
+So, given the live, running, hosted version uses this configuration, it seems the most robustly tested option.

 ## Tomcat Configuration

-The Tomcat (catalina) configuration *ignores the `server-settings.txt` file*.
+The Tomcat (Catalina) configuration *ignores the `server-settings.txt` file*.
 That's because when using tomcat we are running the web application directly and not using the `VoyantServer.jar` wrapper.
 Thus you need to configure things using `CATALINA_OPTS`.
 When using `docker-compose.yaml` this looks like:

 ```
     environment: